thangarajvisolve/Sample/README.markdown

 LOG FOR C++
 -----------
-Log4cpp is library of C++ classes for logging to files, syslog and other destinations [click here to download] (http://sourceforge.net/projects/log4cpp/ files/) for log4cpp libraries.
+Log4cpp is library of C++ classes for logging to files, syslog and other destinations [click here to download](http://sourceforge.net/projects/log4cpp/files/) for log4cpp libraries.

         $ ./configure